Dingwalls: Notable performances

 Dingwalls became a prominent and popular London live music venue in the pub rock and Punk rock era of the mid to late 1970s.
 Nevertheless, the booking policy was eclectic, finding time for visiting US acts such as Etta James and Blondie in 1978 and The Drifters and R.E.M. in 1983.

 In the 21st century artists performing at Dingwalls have included: James Bay, You Me At Six, Modestep, Noel Gallagher, The Posies, Imagine Dragons, Red Hot Chili Peppers, Sigma, Stereophonics, George Ezra, Ellie Goulding, The Darkness, Gallows, Foo Fighters, American Blues singer Beth Hart and, in 2011, 'Venison' (a pseudonym of The Strokes, for the purposes of a 'secret' comeback show).

-On 9 October 2025, Robbie Williams is set to play the smallest ticketed concert of his career to date at the venue to promote his upcoming 13th studio album, Britpop, performing both his debut album Life thru a Lens and Britpop in their entirety.
+On 9 October 2025, Robbie Williams played the smallest ticketed concert of his career to date at the venue to promote his 13th studio album, Britpop, performing both his debut album Life thru a Lens and Britpop in their entirety.

 On 6 December 2011, Coldplay played the venue as part of BBC Radio 2's 'Live in Concert' series.

 On 15 April 2023, Kaiser Chiefs did a special benefit show at the venue in aid of Amnesty International in conjunction with Richer Unsigned.